If a friend or family member needs to use your car, are they covered if there is an accident?

 If you are driving without insurance you would still be protected if you are in an accident.
 You are covered under permissive use when you give someone permission to drive your car.

 As long as you have a valid licence, you can drive someone else’s car, even if you do not have insurance.
-If you are driving without a licence and get into an accident, insurers can deny your claim even if the owner gave you permission to drive.
+If you are driving without a licence and get into an accident, insurers can deny your claim even if the owner permitted you to drive.

-If you are driving someone else’s vehicle and are licenced in the province, their coverage will protect you while you’re on the road.
+If you are driving someone else’s vehicle and are licensed in the province, their coverage will protect you while you’re on the road.